Crystal Lake Community Consolidated School District 47: Richard F. Bernotas Middle School

-Richard F. Bernotas Middle School, also referred to as Bernotas Middle School, was established in 1969.
-Its first name was North Junior High, but in 2002, it was dedicated to Richard F. Bernotas.
-There are about 1000 students in it.
-Bernotas's sports teams go under the "Bernotas Vikings".
-Their mascot is Thor, represented by a viking.
-The school colors are blue and gold.
-Unlike the three middle schools in the district, RFB has its own unique school song, and not a rewrite of lyrics.
+Richard F. Bernotas Middle School, also referred to as Bernotas Middle School or simply RBMS, was established in 1969.
+Originally it was North Junior High, in 2002, it was dedicated to Richard F. Bernotas who served the district from 1971-2002.
+The school was the second middle school in the district.
+In the beginning the school district headquarters housed here until 1987.

+Renovation of old office space constructed new classrooms in the basement of the school where the offices used to be.
+After that more classrooms were built on the north side of the school in 1991 and more in 2006 with the addition the new cafeteria.
+Final additions to the east side of the building concluded in 2018 for life skills classes.

+There are 800 students attending Bernotas Middle school.
+Bernotas' sports teams go under the "Bernotas Vikings".
+The school's mascot is Thor, represented by a viking.
+The school colors are navy blue and gold.
+Unique to the other middle schools in the district, RBMS has its unique school song.

 Leon J. Lundahl Middle School

 Leon J. Lundahl Middle School, also referred to as Lundahl Middle School, was established in 1959 as South Junior High.
 The name was switched to Lundahl Middle School after the retirement of Leon J. Lundahl, the superintendent in 1966.
 Lundahl Middle School was the first school to be named after someone at the time.